michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0140.md

 ### Definition
 - v: cause to become widely known
 ### Family
-disseminate: disseminated, disseminates, disseminating, dissemination, disseminative, disseminator+;dissemination: disseminations;disseminator: disseminators
+- disseminate: disseminated, disseminates, disseminating, dissemination, disseminative, disseminator+
+- dissemination: disseminations
+- disseminator: disseminators
 ### Examples
 - His bizarre ideas, already widely disseminated through his media platforms, now will enjoy access to the bully pulpit of the American presidency.
 - Starting Sunday, the emergency response system that disseminates information about missing children will only be used for child abductions.